This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Depressed skull fractures are much more likely to cause symptoms and have serious complications.
 This fracture is easy to spot and occurs when the skull is sunken down toward the brain.
 It should be readily visible.

 Diastatic skull fractures are fractures along a suture.
-Like a linear fracture, these may not cause symptoms right away, but they may be more serious.
+Like a linear fracture, these may not cause symptoms immediately but may be more serious.
 As the child’s brain grows, the fracture may also grow and cause problems.

 Signs of Mild Fractures